linksonice/tribal-tasks/README.md

 andrei@area66:~/devops/cloudformation/tribal-tasks$ curl localhost:5000
 [{"id":1,"name":"Monday"},{"id":2,"name":"Tuesday"},{"id":3,"name":"Wednesday"},{"id":4,"name":"Thursday"},{"id":5,"name":"Friday"},{"id":6,"name":"Saturday"},{"id":7,"name":"Sunday"}]

-The OTHER end result will be a private repo in ECR by the name of python-api, with an image tag either tribal or latest depending on the tag you chose.
+The OTHER end result will of course be a private repo in ECR by the name of python-api, with an image tag either tribal or latest depending on the tag you chose.

 The pre-requisites are of course a local, VIABLE AWS-CLI config/creds set in ~/.aws.